P3rman3nt-Stud3nt/Human-Risk-Management/README.md

 None of these materials may be reused for any purpose, as they are listed here for informational purposes.

-Materials here may include clips of training modules I have developed, watermarked infographics or examples of phishing examples, strategies and other work pertaining to a human risk management program.
+Materials here may include clips of training modules I have developed, watermarked infographics or examples of phishing simulations, metrics definitions & KPIs, strategies and other work pertaining to a human risk management program.